What is the contribution of gravitational infall on the mass assembly of star-forming clouds? A case study in a numerical simulation of the interstellar medium: Tracer density drift

 \section{Tracer density drift}

-Velocity advected tracers are known to deviate from the gas flow over time \citep{genelFollowingFlowTracer2013}.
-In Figure~\ref{fig:tracer_err} we quantify this error by comparing the gas density with the density reconstructed through a cloud-in-cell interpolation from the tracers' mass and position.
-Both densities are projected over a 256$^3$ sized-cube, which corresponds to the minimum resolution in the simulation of $4$~pc.
-Overall we find for 70 \% of the tracers' mass, the error on the density is below 15 \%.
+Velocity advected tracers are known to deviate from the gas flow over time \citep{priceComparisonGridParticle2010,genelFollowingFlowTracer2013}.
+In Figure~\ref{fig:tracer_err} we quantify this error by comparing the gas density with the density reconstructed through a cloud-in-cell interpolation from the tracers' mass and position, over a 256$^3$ sized-cube.
+That corresponds to the minimum resolution in the simulation of $4$~pc.
+In details, the cloud-in-cell algorithm considers a volume of (4 pc)$^3$ around each tracer.
+The mass of each tracer is then deposited onto the grid cells its surrounding volume intersect with, weighted by the volume of the intersection.
+This allows to reconstruct a density from the tracers $\rho_\mathrm{tracers}$, which is then compared on a cell-by-cell basis to the actual density $\rho$.
+In Figure~\ref{fig:tracer_err} we show the mass-weighted distribution of the relative error in each cell of this reconstructed cube.
+Overall we find for 70\% of the tracers' mass, the error on the density is below 15\%, which indicates that the impact of the tracers' drift on our result is very limited.